tiagojsag/playbook/guidelines/roles/frontend.md

 * Uses and understands Restful API concepts

-* Good knowledge of Leaflet and Google maps API
+* Good knowledge of Leaflet and Google Maps API

 * Good use of common mapping tools and concepts: Carto, Mapbox, Google Maps, OpenStreetMaps